fred-kr/signal-viewer/README.md

 # How to run Signal Viewer

+Download the [ZIP archive](https://github.com/fred-kr/signal-viewer/archive/refs/heads/master.zip) and extract it to a folder of your choice.

+Inside the folder is a `run_sv_<operating_system>` file.
+Double-click it install the necessary dependencies and run the Signal Viewer application.

+If this doesn't work, see below.

 ## Requirements

 For now, `uv` is the easiest method to run the Signal Viewer application.